rust-lang/rust/src/doc/rustc-dev-guide/src/solve/invariants.md

 #### The type system is complete during the implicit negative overlap check in coherence ✅

-For more on overlap checking: [../coherence.md]
+For more on overlap checking: [coherence]

 During the implicit negative overlap check in coherence we must never return *error* for goals which can be proven.
 This would allow for overlapping impls with potentially different